 - Increased cost due to capacity and processing requirements on the SQL server and xDB Processing server

 - Sitecore upgrade impediment due to large amount of data to be migrated

-To address this issue, Dataweavers has developed the xDB Data Intelligent Maintenance application (set up as an Azure Function App).
+To address this issue, Dataweavers has developed the MaintainXdb application within our Service Intelligence function app.

-This application can monitor xDB size and data issues such as this potential issue.
+This application can monitor xDB size and data issues such as that described in Sitecore's guide "Troubleshooting issues caused by contacts with an excessive number of interactions in SQL collection database".
 It also cleans up old data that is considered not to be providing business value, meaning contacts that have not made any interactions with the Sitecore platform for an agreed period of time (either anonymous or known).

 The application operates outside of the codebase and at the Azure platform level.
 It will only run outside of business hours, and there will be no public-facing impact on your business.